 I had a tremendously long aisle (about half of Pachelbel’s Canon, long) and had decided to showcase my bridesmaids and pageboy and let them walk first.
 I walked arm in arm with my daddy, at a leisurely pace, in a fishtail dress custom made especially for me, by my amazing mum.

 It was a glorious day, not a cloud in the scorching hot sky (but a nice strong breeze to stop us all sweating!).
-Hubs and I got married, outside, overlooking the sea, in our favourite place in the world, in front of 25 of our closest friends and family.
-Hubs got emotional, but neither of us cried.
+Jonny and I got married, outside, overlooking the sea, in our favourite place in the world, in front of 25 of our closest friends and family.
+Jonny got emotional, but neither of us cried.
 There was hand holding, eye gazing, poetry, rings, and … a fit of the giggles when the celebrant gave us a lecture on adultery.

 We had the traditional receiving line, followed by group photos on the lawn.
-Our guests were then lead up to the verranda for drinks, while my new hubs and I had our private photo shoot on the lawns and on the beach (where we inevitably stood too close to the sea and the bottom of my dress got soaked by a big wave!).
+Our guests were then lead up to the verranda for drinks, while my new Jonny and I had our private photo shoot on the lawns and on the beach (where we inevitably stood too close to the sea and the bottom of my dress got soaked by a big wave!).

 Then a 52 seater coach picked everyone up and drove them to a clifftop location.
-Somewhere that hubs and I think is truly beautiful and one of the places we had discussed marriage, on a former holiday!
+Somewhere that Jonny and I think is truly beautiful and one of the places we had discussed marriage, on a former holiday!
 We had more photo shoots – couples, singletons, the men.
-Our photographer even had me and hubs climbing up a very steep cliff for photos!
+Our photographer even had me and Jonny climbing up a very steep cliff for photos!
 The view from up there… was incredible!

 Back at the hotel, our reception venue was almost like an island, as the tide came in and surrounded most of it.
 Candlelit, flowers, chairs with ribbons, lanterns, a pianist playing soft melodies and the setting sun, made the backdrop for an incredible dinner.
 Speeches